UK Government in Court over Climate Impacts of the Country’s ‘Largest Ever’ Road Expansion Project

 The government’s plans to upgrade roads, said TAN director Chris Todd, “risks undermining UK leadership of the COP26 climate summit and our international standing.”

-Two weeks after rubber-stamping RIS2 last year, the Department for Transport (DfT) published a decarbonisation strategy in which Transport Secretary Grant Shapps described climate change as “the most pressing environmental challenge of our time”.
-The strategy doesn’t mention RIS2.
+Two weeks after rubber-stamping RIS2 last year, the Department for Transport (DfT) published a policy paper in which Transport Secretary Grant Shapps described climate change as “the most pressing environmental challenge of our time”.
+The paper, which does not mention RIS2, lays the groundwork for the government’s upcoming Transport Decarbonisation Plan.

 TAN, however, argues that ministers had a legal duty under the Climate Change Act 2008’s statutory targets and the Paris Agreement to consider the strategy’s full impact on the environment and could not leave that assessment to the planning stage of individual road projects.